-We surveyed those individuals who are in charge of B&I foodservice operations and asked them to tell us about themselves.
-Males and those between the ages of 45 and 59 dominate in this segment.
+We surveyed those individuals who are in charge of nursing homes/long-term care foodservice operations and asked them to tell us about themselves.
+This segment is primarily made up of women and those 45 years or older.